Authorisation by oral declaration

 More information can be found at:

-- List of Goods Applicable to Oral and By Conduct Declarations
+- list of Goods Applicable to Oral and By Conduct Declarations

 - list of ports using the goods vehicle movement service

-Oral declarations for private means of transport
+Declaring private means of transport using an oral declaration

 More details can be found at importing vehicles into the UK.